haberdashPI/vscode-master-key/README.md

 ### Cheat sheet of keybindings

-Review your bindings in a cheat sheet organized by theme:
+Review your bindings in the text documentation

 ![example of cheat sheet](images/readme/cheatsheet.png)

 ### Keybinding hints

-See a quick pick palette of possible bindings for the current mode and prefix of keys already pressed:
+See a sidebar listing possible bindings for the current mode and prefix of keys already pressed:

 <img src="images/readme/palette.png" width="400" alt="example of palette">